 Vision and targets for the future

-The Traditional Owners of this area, the Wurundjeri Woi-wurrung people, have cared for this Country for tens of thousands of years, and now have the following vision for its future will be outlined in the Wurundjeri Woi-wurrung Country Plan (in preparation).
+The Traditional Owners of this area, the Wurundjeri Woi-wurrung people, have cared for this Country for tens of thousands of years.
+A vision for its future will be outlined in the Wurundjeri Woi-wurrung Country Plan (in preparation).

 The Yarra Ranges Council Plan 2017-21, Environment Strategy 2015-2025 and Green Wedge Management Plan 2010 include the following visions for the area:

 Whether you live here or visit, you will see how much we value our natural beauty, how connected our communities are, and how balanced growth makes this the best place in the world.